willtraweek/calconnect/README.md

-# Node, Express, React Implementation of Cal Connect
+# Node, Express, React Implementation of CalConnect

 For backup.